gloriafang123/mitmlhc2020-public-discharge-labeller/README.md

 Also, may want to add your own superuser with username and password for admin db management.

 # Notes
-demo using scispacy (update to model later)
+demo using scispacy (update to model later) (ideally CTakes better, SciSpaCy has some issues)